EvanDurfee/freedesktop-color-scheme-monitor/README.md

 defaults to `~/.local/share`), passing the latest color scheme info as arguments to each script.

-Currently, the only color scheme info available is `variant`, which is a 32 bit unsigned integer (0 represents default / light mode and 1 represents dark mode on most systems).
+Currently, the only color scheme info available is `variant`, which is a 32 bit unsigned integer (0 represents default (usually light mode), 1 represents dark mode, and 2 represents light mode.
 This is passed as argument 1 in callback scripts, and stored in `$XDG_STATE_HOME/color-scheme/variant`.

 ### Example script